DataHurdler/Econ-ML/Multi-Arm Bandits/article-en.md

 ## Optimistic Initial Values

 The `Optimistic Initial Values` algorithm is one of my favorites (the other being the `Gradient Bandit` algorithm) amongst the algorithms discussed in this article.
 While `Epsilon Greedy` focused on "exploit" and can end up choosing the second-best version, the `Optimistic Initial Values` algorithm puts more focus on "explore" initially, while staying `greedy`, i.e., pick the strategy that shows the highest expected win rate.
 The name of this algorithm informs you about what it does: at the start of the experiment, each bandit is set to have a high expected win rate, i.e., we are "optimistic" about each bandit.
 This ensures that each of them is played a fair number of times initially.
-As a result, there is no need to set aside 50 visitors to "test the water" in the beginning.
 If we compare `Epsilon Greedy` to English auctions where the values go up over time, `Optimistic Initial Value` is comparable to Dutch auctions where the values go *down* over time.
 Here is the pseudocode:

 ```
 p_init = 5 # a large value as initial win rate for ALL bandits